Accessible Web Design

 Designed for real people

 5forests takes a ground-up approach to accessible design driven by how real people use the web.
 We go beyond the basics of WCAG guidelines to ensure that a technical “pass” doesn’t interference with practical site use.
-And then we take it a step further, and help your inhouse team understand how they can make better decisions for a more inclusive web.
+We prioritize intuitive navigation and clear layouts that allow all users to easily find information and explore your site, regardless of how they interact with your digital space.

 Tested by real people